nzkritik/omarchy-okonomi/README.md

 # Omarchy-Supplement

 ### Purpose:
 The purpose of this repo is to hold my personal preferences for customising Omarchy to the way I like it.
-These will be applied to the base install of Omarchy
+These will be applied to the base install of Omarchy.

+Omarchy is based on the concept of "Opinionated Arch Linux", taking inspiration from the japanese word Omakase (お任せ), meaning "I'll leave it up to you".
+This repo flips that and starts with Omarchy, then adds some choice into the mix.

+i.e. Okonomi (お好み) meaning "as you like" or "your preference".

+Therefore this is Omarchy-Supplement, or Omarchy-Okonomi. ("customers choice" not "chefs choice")

+---

 ### Key Justifications:
 * I'm not a developer, so some of Omarchy's default applications I don't use day to day